Best Back Workout Exercises For Building Muscle

 Bent Over Row

-How to perform: You can perform bent over rows with either a barbell or a pair of dumbbells, but using a barbell will help to evenly distribute the tension throughout your back, making it the recommended piece of equipment.
+How to perform: You can perform bent-over rows with either a barbell or a pair of dumbbells, but using a barbell will help to evenly distribute the tension throughout your back, making it the recommended piece of equipment.

-Start with a low weight – bent over rows really are all about getting the technique right first and foremost – and with your barbell loaded up, stand with feet shoulder-width apart.
-Bend over from your waist – almost as if you waist were a hinge – and have your knees bent slightly.
+Start with a low weight – bent over rows are all about getting the technique right first and foremost – and with your barbell loaded up, stand with feet shoulder-width apart.
+Bend over from your waist – almost as if your waist were a hinge – and have your knees bent slightly.
 Hold the barbell with your palms facing down and your arms straight and wider than shoulder width, so it is hanging down in front of you.

 Lock down your shoulder blades, brace your core, and pull the barbell up towards your sternum.
 To make it a bit easier, think of pulling your elbows up behind your back, as opposed to pushing them out to the side.
 Slowly return the barbell to the starting position to complete 1 rep.